-Bell Creek (the "Bell Creek Project") is a Carlin-Type exploration project located directly west of the original Black Ridge Project.
+Bell Creek (the "Bell Creek Project") is a Carlin-Type exploration project located directly west of the original Carlin-East Project.
 The primary term of the Bell Creek Mining Lease will be 10 years from the effective date (the "Bell Creek Primary Term"), during which Ridgeline NV has an option and right to: (a) purchase all of the Lessor's right, title and interest in the Bell Creek Property for a purchase price of \$10,000,000, subject to the Lessor's reservation of a production royalty of 1.5% of the net smelter returns ("NSR") from the production of valuable minerals (the "Bell Creek Option to Purchase"); or (b) extend the Bell Creek Mining Lease for an additional 15 years (the "Bell Creek Option to Extend Lease") for a payment of \$100,000.
 The Bell Creek Option to Purchase and the Bell Creek Option to Extend Lease are exercisable up to 90 days prior to the expiration of the Bell Creek Primary Term.
-Thereafter Ridgeline has the option to further extend the Bell Creek Mining Lease for additional one-year periods for certain cash payments.
+Thereafter Ridgeline has the option to further extend the Bell Creek Mining Lease for an additional networks.